 So, hello my fellow gardener.
 It’s nice to have you here.

-Okay, so you know what you want plant, but where do you plant it all in your garden space?
+Once you have your plant list, you are likely wondering where to plant it all in your garden space.
 First, take a look at the different heights and sizes of each plant when they reach maturity.
 You’ll find the height information for each plant on the seed packets and in garden catalogs.

 If I were to put all the tall things in the front, the tall plants might shade the shorter ones–and I wouldn’t be able to see the shorter things.
 If I planted something that grows on a vine, like cucumbers, in a tiny space with lots of other things, those cucumbers are no doubt gonna take over the space.